 - Also during this period, your bridge is constructed, with natural-looking porcelain teeth and customized to exactly fit the space left by your missing teeth.

 - In the second visit, the bridge is attached to the implants.

 To view the Smile Gallery of our patients who have improved their smiles through dental bridges, please Click Here.

-As an expert restorative and cosmetic implant dentist, Dr. Schwarcz has special accreditation in implant dentistry.
-He serves patients throughout San Francisco, Berkeley, Oakland, San Pablo and the surrounding areas.
+As expert restorative and cosmetic implant dentists, Dr. Kim and Dr. Lee, has special accreditation in implant dentistry.
+They serve patients throughout San Francisco, Berkeley, Oakland, San Pablo and the surrounding areas.
 If you are missing one or more teeth, contact us to schedule your Complimentary Consultation.
 Please call: (510) 232-3143 or Send an Email today.